Glebe Island Bridge: Second and current bridge

 Design of the bridges was led by Percy Allan, who had been appointed Engineer-in-Chief for bridge design in 1896.
-His assistant engineer was Ernest de Burgh and the junior engineers were H. H. Dare, J. J. Bradfield and J. W. Roberts, all of whom went on to have distinguished careers in public works engineering.
+His assistant engineer was Ernest de Burgh and the junior engineers were H. H. Dare, John Bradfield and J. W. Roberts, all of whom went on to have distinguished careers in public works engineering.
 Bradfield had charge of the team responsible for the substructure, foundations, abutments and retaining walls for both bridges.
 Tenders for the construction of both bridges (separate contracts) were invited in March 1899.

 For both sites, Allan designed an electrically-operated swing bridge, the earliest use of electrical power for this purpose in Australia.
 The bridges were considered very innovative at the time of their construction and attracted international attention.
 For the Glebe Island Bridge, the large pivot pier was founded on a nest of timber piles capped by concrete, whereas the Pyrmont pivot pier was founded on rock.